 TOP

-SRI bonds refer to bonds whose proceeds are used to fund environmentally-friendly projects or projects that can create social benefits.
+ESG bonds refer to bonds whose proceeds are used to fund environmentally-friendly projects or projects that can create social benefits.
 Examples of such bonds include green, social, sustainability and Sustainability-Linked Bonds.
-Terms such as ESG bonds, thematic bonds, or social contribution bonds are also widely used among issuers and market players to refer to these SRI bonds.
+Terms such as Thematic bonds, Social Imppact bonds, or SDGs(Sustainable Development Goals) bonds are also widely used among issuers and market players to refer to these ESG bonds.

 Green Bonds